1986–87 Gillingham F.C. season: January–May

 The team began April with two consecutive wins against Doncaster Rovers and Blackpool but then lost to Walsall.
 On his return to the team against Walsall, Jacobs was sent off for retaliating after being fouled by an opponent.
 He did not play in any of the team's remaining games and left the club at the end of the season.
 A win against Bristol Rovers on 25 April left Gillingham in fifth place in the league table, but the next three games produced two draws and one defeat, after which the team had fallen to seventh position with one game remaining.
-At the start of the season, the Football League had introduced a new play-off system, under which the teams which finished just below the automatic promotion places in the Second, Third, and Fourth Divisions would have the opportunity to compete for one further promotion place with one team from the division above; in the Third Division this meant that the teams finishing third, fourth, and fifth in the final table would take part.
+At the start of the season, the Football League had introduced a new play-off system, under which the teams which finished just below the automatic promotion places in the Second, Third, and Fourth Divisions would have the opportunity to compete for one further promotion place; in the Third Division this meant that the teams finishing third, fourth, and fifth in the final table would take part.
 To finish in fifth position and qualify for the play-offs, the team needed to defeat Bolton Wanderers on the last day of the league season and needed both Bristol City and Notts County not to win.
 A goal from Cascarino secured a 1–0 win, and as both of their rivals were held to 1–1 draws, Gillingham clinched a play-off place.
 Cascarino's goal was his 16th of the season in Third Division matches, tying him with Shearer as the club's top goalscorer in league matches.